 From Outsider to In-novator—A Scientist Determined to Transform Health Care

-He’s an Assistant Professor at New York University’s Langone Health Center, but Dr. Azizi Seixas’s career can’t be summed up in one title.
-Dr. Seixas (Say-shas) is also a seasoned biomedical researcher, scientist, communicator, health-tech innovator, sought-after speaker, and consultant to some of the world’s most recognizable organizations, from NBC Health News, where he’s the in-house sleep expert, to the Department of Defense, where he serves on the Mental Health Task Force.
+Dr. Azizi Seixas’s career can’t be summed up in one title.
+In fact, Dr. Seixas (Say-shas) holds many: Associate Professor of Psychiatry and Behavioral Health, Director of the Media and Innovation Laboratory (The MIL), and Associate Director of the Center for Translational Sleep and Circadian Sciences (TSCS) at the University of Miami, Miller School of Medicine.
+Beyond the nameplates, Dr. Seixas is a seasoned biomedical researcher, scientist, communicator, health-tech innovator, sought-after speaker, and consultant to some of the world’s most recognizable organizations, from NBC Health News, where he’s the in-house sleep expert, to the Department of Defense, where he serves on the Mental Health Task Force.

 It’s a mouthful of an answer when asked, “What do you do?”, but Dr. Seixas has never followed a pre-defined path.
 Growing up in inner-city Jamaica, he got his drive from his hard-working single mother who earned a college, then a Master’s degree while working full-time.
 His passion came from his force-of-nature grandmother, who taught him to question the status quo.
 “The two things in life that level off human beings are death and education,” she told young Azizi.